 Sara's Story

-Writen by Sara Bidler July 2024
+Writen by Sara Barrick July 2024

 I battled misophonia for 25 years, starting when I was twelve.
 It wasn't until my mid-20s that I had a name for my struggle, and I've been free from it for over five years now.